 For starters, a palette is either a wood panel or piece of wax paper as a physical item.
 But a palette is also how we reference the selection of colors that we use.
 We need both!

-Bienfang's pallete paper does a great job as a disposable painter's pallete.
+Bienfang's palette paper does a great job as a disposable painter's palette.
 You check out that product by clicking here.

 In order for a palette to be effective it has to have the primary colors.
-It's important to have a warm and cool version of each color on our pallets.
-For now, it's sufficient to say that the following twelve colors are found on the paint pallets of every Evolve student:
+It's important to have a warm and cool version of each color on our palettes.
+For now, it's sufficient to say that the following twelve colors are found on the paint palettes of every Evolve student: